RelaySC/relay-bot/README.md

 `!stats` - displays total funding, no. of citizens and no. of ships sold for Star Citizen and delta for each since last check.

+`!issue` - report an issue to the Issue Council.

 `!inntwitter` - follow INN on Twitter!

 `!innfb` - like INN on Facebook!